junebloom/junebloom.github.io/src/content/blog/write-a-vdom.md

 Perhaps you're aware that React uses a "virtual DOM" (VDOM), and have wondered _"What does that actually mean?"_.
 There are perfectly concise answers to this question, but they're just, kind of uh, less-than-satisfying.
 Today we're going to answer this question a bit more deeply by coding a virtual DOM from scratch, so buckle up!

 There aren't a lot of situations where writing your own VDOM really makes sense, but it _is_ a pretty fun, and you will learn a lot about how React and similar libraries work.
+Oh and as a bonus, we'll use our virtual DOM to make a todo app at the end.

-Let's get started.
+Let's get started!

 ## Refresher: What is the DOM?